AndersDeath/diary2/000-current.md

 # 04 May - Samstag  - Berlin - 590 Tag der Einwanderung - Hot Sunny

 So, today I felt ok and we even went for a walk in the city.
 We visited nice greek cafe and then went to designer week.
-The exhibition was so bad that I could not imagine that so big world center like Berlin
+The exhibition was so bad that I could not imagine that so big world center like Berlin can have so badly done events.